 - The average polar bear weight ranges from 849 to 904 lbs i.e. 385 to 410 kg.

-- Polar bears living around Beaufort Sea has an average weight of around 992 lb i.e. 450 kg.
+- Polar bears living around the Beaufort Sea have an average weight of around 992 lb i.e. 450 kg.

-- Polar Bears feed on a high caloric diet, mostly on the seals’ fat which is the primary reason of their heavy weight.
+- Polar Bears feed on a high caloric diet, mostly on the seals’ fat which is the primary reason for their heavyweight.

 How Much Does Polar a Bears Weigh in Pounds